jonnaponi/HistoCrop/README.md

 # HistoCrop

-Cut ROI or TMA spots from mrxs-images!
+Cut ROI or TMA spots from hematoxylin and eosin (HE) mrxs-images!

 ### Prerequisites